kyospia/Stremio-iOS-Infuse-Redirect/README.md

 ## Installation
 1. Ensure you have a Userscripts manager extension installed and configured in Safari on your iOS device.
 2. Download the `StremioToInfuseIOS.user.js` file from this repository.
+    * (Option A - Direct Install): If your Userscript manager supports installing from a URL, you can use this link: `[Lien vers le fichier raw StremioToInfuseIOS.user.js - voir Étape 3 ci-dessous]`
-Save the `StremioToInfuseIOS.user.js` file to the designated folder used by your Userscripts extension in the Files app on your iOS device.
+    * (Option B - Manual): Save the `StremioToInfuseIOS.user.js` file to the designated folder used by your Userscripts extension in the Files app on your iOS device.
 3. The Userscript manager should automatically detect and enable the script for `web.strem.io`.

 ## How It Works